giorginolab/Chen_BiophysJ_2009/README.md

 The conversion occurs semi-automatically relying on the [infix2pharmml](http://infix2pharmml.sourceforge.net) converter.
 A bash script is used to merge the functions (which have to be converted separately) with the model code.
-The `implementedBy` XML attribute has been removed manually because it is rejected by the current PharmML repository.